mia-platform/ai-rag-template/.mia-template/README.md

 ---

-`ai-rag-template` is a template meant to be a based for the implementation of a RAG(retrieval augmented generation) system.
+mia_template_service_name_placeholder is a template meant to be a based for the implementation of a RAG(retrieval augmented generation) system.
 This repository contains the backend code, which consists of a web server that provides REST APIs to primarily support one type of operation:

 - **Chat**: Provides a conversation feature, allowing users to ask questions and get responses from the chatbot.